Singapore-MIT Alliance for Research and Technology Centre

 Five IRGs are under the SMART Centre, each headed by a senior MIT faculty member: BioSystems and Micromechanics, the Centre for Environmental Sensing and Modeling, Future Urban Mobility, Infectious Diseases, and Low Energy Electronic Systems.

 In addition to the IRGs that carry out research, SMART has also set up an Innovation Centre modeled on MIT’s Deshpande Center but adapted to the culture and practices of Singapore.
 Its mission is to instill a culture of translational research, entrepreneurship, and technology transfer.
-Three types of awards are given: Ignition Grants, for very early proof-of-principle development; Innovation Grants, for further proof-of-concept development; and Explorer Grants, for student teams.
+Two types of awards are given: Ignition Grants, for very early proof-of-principle development and Innovation Grants, for further proof-of-concept development.

 SMART Centre Graduate Fellowship Programme